-The summer months were made for growing watermelons—at least, for those who live in warm weather climates.
-Although watermelons aren't difficult to grow, they need a lot of nutrients, sun, warmth, and water to thrive.
-The sweet, juicy fruit grows during the summer months.
-Those in warmer climates can sow the seeds directly outdoors, while cold-climate gardeners can start short-season varieties of watermelon indoors until the ground warms sufficiently.
+The summer months were made for growing watermelons—at least, for those who live in warm climates.
+Although sweet, juicy watermelons aren't difficult to grow, they need a lot of nutrients, sun, warmth, and water to thrive.
+Those in warmer climates can sow the seeds directly outdoors in spring, while cold-climate gardeners can start short-season varieties of watermelon indoors until the ground warms sufficiently.
 Watermelon plants grow quickly, but the fruits need 70 to 90 days mature, depending on the type.

-Watermelons are part of the plant family Cucurbitaceae, which also includes cucumbers and squashes such as pumpkin and zucchini.
-Although other types of melons, including honeydews and cantaloupes, are part of the Cucurbitaceae family, they're not in the same genus of Citrullus.
+Watermelons (Citrullus lanatus) are part of the plant family Cucurbitaceae, which also includes cucumbers and squashes such as pumpkin and zucchini.
+Although other types of melons, including honeydews and cantaloupes, are also part of the Cucurbitaceae family, they're not in the same genus of Citrullus.

 |Size||Vines can reach 20 feet in length|